Calgary Housing Statistics

 The pace of the market or months-of-inventory indicates the level of interest of the homebuyers on the street.
 A typical balanced market can be characterized by a 2-3.5 month of inventory.

-Currently, the number of active listings are sitting at a supply of 6.25 months.
-It means, that if buyers would be acquiring real estate at the same rate, then it would take these many months to buy up all the available inventory if no new listings were to enter the market.
-In 2017 September, the housing supply was sitting at an inventory of 4.71 months or buyers were purchasing properties 32.5% more actively than they are today.
+Currently, the number of active listings is sitting at a supply of 2.37 months.
+It means, that if buyers would be acquiring real estate at the same rate and no new listings were to enter the market, then it would take this many months to buy up all of the available real estate listings in Calgary.
+In July 2021, the housing supply was sitting at an inventory of 2.89 months, meaning that buyers are 18% more active today to purchase real estate than they were a year ago.

 The Odds of Selling a Home